vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/050.png)

-To show the values to the end user we just use tiles, bind it to the source and make sure the data is formatted correctly along with a unit.
+To display the values to the user, we use tiles, bind it to the source, and make sure the data is formatted correctly with a unit.

 ![image](/assets/2025-04-02/060.png)

 ## Historization

-To store the values for future analysis, we will set up a table in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
-Just a time stamp and two integer columns for temperature and humidity.
+To store the values for future analysis, we set up a table in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
+We use a time stamp and two integer columns for temperature and humidity.

 ![image](/assets/2025-04-02/070.png)

-In the Peakboard app we set up a data connection to this list and query the last 100 records.
-We need that as data supply for the chart.
+In the Peakboard app, we set up a data connection to this Hub list and query the last 100 records.
+This will supply the data for our chart.

 ![image](/assets/2025-04-02/080.png)

-For the chart we use a simple line chart and connect it directly to the source.
-In our sample we have two separate charts.
-One for temperature and one for humditiy.
+For our chart, we use a simple line chart and connect it to the Hub list data connection.
+In our example, we have two separate charts: one for temperature and one for humidity.

 ![image](/assets/2025-04-02/090.png)

-The last thing we need to do, is to store the current values on a regular basis into the list.
-For that purpose we set up a timer that is triggered every 10 minutes and takes the value from the data flow and just appends in on the list.
-That's all we need to do.
+The last thing we need is to write the current values regularly to the list.
+To do that, we set up a timer that triggers every 10 minutes and takes the value from the data flow and just appends in to the list:

 ![image](/assets/2025-04-02/100.png)

 ## Result

-The last screenshot shows the final result in action.
-The realtime data is displayed from the SHelly H&T sensor and has been transmitted via MQTT.
-On regular timely basis these values are stored in a Hub list and then queried again from the hub list to be the basis for the value history charts that goes back to the last 100 data points.
+The following screenshot shows the final result in action.
+The real-time data is sent from the Shelly H&T sensor to Peakboard, via MQTT.
+On a regular basis, these values are stored in a Hub list and then queried again from the Hub list to be the basis for the value history charts, which go back to the last 100 data points.

 ![image](/assets/2025-04-02/result.png)